pierremaw/obsidian-vault-organizer/README.md

   * `topic` notes are filed under the closest‑matching field using **fuzzy‑string heuristics**.
 * **Propagates relationships** with a depth‑first search that rewrites `Topics:` links so each note inherits the right upstream topics.
 * **Eliminates clutter** by deleting empty folders and removing *circular* topic references (notes that list themselves as a topic).
-* **Runs idempotently:** each execution scans, tidies and exits—so you can re‑run it any time after editing notes.

 The result is a vault where *each note lives exactly where its metadata says it should*—and the links inside the notes stay in sync with the folder layout.